AttackOnJasper/University-notes/notes/aws/aws.md

 	1. The configuration can then be saved to the **Parameter Store** in SSM
 	1. SSM can then apply the same configuration to other instances

+### CloudWatch Insights
+- Analysis tool to check insights

 ### Logs
 * Retention:
 	* Default: forever (even after EC2 termination)
 	* Can customerize

+### Cost
+- Majority of cost on the size of logs emitted by the CW agent
+- Query & storage cost are typically negligible

+### BP
+1. Create some CW insights regex to faciliate searches
+1. To save cost
+	1. reduce the overhead of each log statement (e.g. truncate/delete some general information)
+	1. remove redundant logs
+	1. remove request/response logs